MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 1. To change the layout of their outgoing documents
-1. To can make it easy to mass communicate in print or email
+1. To make it easy to mass communicate in print or email

 :::image type="content" source="media/connect-to-word.svg" alt-text="Shows how Business Central integrates to Outlook" lightbox="media/connect-to-word.svg":::